elementalconcept/grappa/README.md

 # Grappa

-Decorator-powered REST client for Angular 6+ and its HttpClient.
+Decorator-powered REST client for Angular 9 and its HttpClient.
+For previous versions of Angular use Grappa v0.6.0.

 ## Installation